Monday, March 18, 2019

 Prime Minister have no choice but to turn to the bumbling former secret agent, their only hope.

 His old sidekick, Bough, joins him on his mission, and they venture to the South of France to locate the mastermind.
-English must know about modern technology and new gadgets like virtual reality headsets to succeed in this mission.
+English must be familiar with modern technology and new gadgets, such as virtual reality headsets, to succeed in this mission.

 Cast